 Heals are in TD01.
 The Grade 1 and 2 vanilla units are found in TD01.
 Perfect defenses are found in Set 1.
 The 13k attackers is found in TD01, but BT03 contains a better version.
 12k attackers are only found in EB03.

 Royal Paladins are crazy expensive.
-The perfect guards can be $20, $30 Soul Savers, Blaster Blades and Alfreds.
+The perfect guards can be $35, $30 for Soul Savers, Blaster Blades and Alfreds.
 Really, it’s not a deck for beginners, even though it is found in a trial deck.
 I’m not even surprised when prices go double then what other clans have, due to the popularity.

 The godlike powers of Blaster Blade makes it the easiest, surefire way of getting rid of any troubling grade 3 or 2.
 And there are a lot.
 Don’t think removing a Grade 3 is okay, that is 1/8 of their powers gone.
 Right there.
 And you don’t have to worry about wasting an attack on a rearguard.
 Heck, in vanguard it truly removes anything.
 The other side of Blaster Blade is Beserk Dragon, which beats down Grade 2′s and lower.
 That’s fine, but Grade 3′s where the attacks are coming from.
 Berserk is also cloned to other clans, Blaster Blade is unique.
 His partner Wingal though is meh.
 (19k!? really?
 What are you trying to hit, Gancelot?)

 Talking about Solitary Knight, Gancelot, it is a great card in bringing out Blaster Blade, an appalling card in the Vanguard circle.
 9000 Power.
-What else do you need after reading my lessons?
 Even with Blaster Blade in it’s soul to use it’s ability, that means you cut off a CB2 and a vanilla just for a 22k attack, or CB4 for 27k.
 But what does CB4 do?
 Throwing out perfect Defense, that means you wasted 4 damage to inflict three to your opponent.
 What a huge waste of counterblasts for a net loss.
 You didn’t bring out any support.
 You didn’t remove any powerful units your opponent has.
 You didn’t use any of the other, better options of Royal Paladins.
 Even if you manage to bring the almighty sword down on your foe it is probably because they were going to lose anyways to Alfred.
 So I don’t want to find that on a Vanguard Circle ever.
 It’s searching ability is quite nice, adding a Blaster Blade to your hand.
 No, it’s searching ability is astounding, giving you another opportunity to use the godly Blaster Blade.
 It can also be used for grade 3 checks, and a weaker but fun deck is to combine it with Bridgette.
 But it’s always going to be for searching Blaster Blade.

 Knight of Conviction, Bors will be replaced by Set 3, but for now it gives great ability for RP to hit 20k and above.
 In fact, Royal Paladin is the only clan in Set 1 that can hit 20000 and over for every attack for a turn(using only a CB of 2).
-That’s crazy.

 The Main line of Royal Paladin’s don’t have Crimson Butterfly, Bridgette as it requires its own.
 There is this fun little deck that utilizes an insane number of Grade 3′s for the daring.
 Other then that, there are better options to look forward to in Set 1.